 If a person is unable to urinate at all, they should seek medical attention immediately.

-A person should see their doctor if they notice any of the following symptoms:
+A person should see their doctor if they notice any of the

 - pain while urinating or after ejaculation

 - pain in the penis, scrotum, or the area between the scrotum and anus